 Thinking outside-the-box while thinking out-of-the-box is something we do well.
 Great Falls is home to wonderfully unexpected places that can turn a mundane meeting into an unparalleled experience.
 Elicit spirited discussions, garner rapt attention, and miles of smiles as attendees tackle problem-solving and team-building in settings that inspire and motivate the mind.
 Great Falls is Montana’s Basecamp for Art & Adventure, and those marry well for business, where making memories and making the most out of work are one and the same.
 Add adventure to the agenda by trading in the day-timer to become a day-tripper, making the next meeting one for the memory book!
 Give attendees a “wow factor” with a social function or outing at one of Great Falls’ unique venues – with a kickoff BBQ at a stadium overlooking centerfield, holding general session in a historic theatre, or by creating alliances and fostering teamwork when trying to figure the way out of an escape room – the options are plenty.
-Visit with Dorothy to customize your group’s itinerary to get the most out of Great Falls.
+Visit with Zach to customize your group’s itinerary to get the most out of Great Falls.

 Cultural and Educational Experiences

 The Great Falls historic tours highlight several Great Falls landmarks, including the Lewis and Clark Interpretive Center, Rainbow Falls, the downtown historic district, and Gibson Park.
 Historic tours are the perfect way for groups to see the city and its attractions, giving inspiration for more exploration.